rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-dotnet.md

 }
 </pre>

-Note that we declare the queue here, as well.
+Note that we declare the queue here as well.
 Because we might start the consumer before the publisher, we want to make sure the queue exists before we try to consume messages from it.